Experience a fun-filled road trip on this Toronto to Montreal Drive that passes by some of the region’s most incredible attractions and experiences.

 Yes, the Upper Canada Village is a reenactment village where staff dress in period attire and act like life centuries ago, But it’s done REALLY well.

 From the old town mill where they actually sell the grain and yarn produced on-site to stores in the area, to the horse-drawn boat that rolls through the town, Upper Canada Village is great!
-It’s so good, that I insisted we bring our children back here so that they could experience it themselves.
+It’s so good that I insisted we bring our children back here so that they can experience it themselves.
 And they loved it too!

 Toronto To Montreal Stop 8: Brockville

-With a charming waterfront and an historic downtown, Brockville can offer anywhere from a couple of hours to a few days worth of fun.
-Whether you’re there for a short time, or if you’ve got some time to spare there are a few things that you shouldn’t miss.
+With a charming waterfront and a historic downtown, Brockville can offer anywhere from a couple of hours to a few days’ worth of fun.
+Whether you’re there for a short time or if you’ve got some time to spare, there are a few things that you shouldn’t miss.

 Brockville Rail Tunnel